Hi, I’m PARVEJ HOSSAIN

 # HW5

-arr_3d <- array(1:12, dim=c(3, 4))
+arr_3d <- array(1:12, dim=c(3, 4)) 5.
+Data Frames

 Data frames store tabular data (mixed types allowed).

-Modify : Add/remove columns via $
+Modify : Add/remove columns via $ or [ ].

-Create : data.frame()
+Create : data.frame().

 # HW1: Create a data frame with Name (Alice, Bob), Age (25, 30)